 CIHT President

-Mitesh was elected President of CIHT in June 2025.
+Kate was elected President of CIHT in June 2026.

-Kate is a Fellow of CIHT and is the Director of Operational Road Safety – Buildings & Infrastructure (B&I) Europe at Jacobs.
-She is a Chartered Civil Engineer with 10 years’ experience in the planning, design and delivery of transport projects, and a further 26 years specialising in highway safety governance.
+Kate is the Director of Operational Road Safety – Buildings & Infrastructure (B&I) Europe at Jacobs.
+She is a Chartered Civil Engineer with over 10 years’ experience in the planning, design and delivery of transport projects, and a further 27 years specialising in highway safety governance.
 This includes casualty reduction; road safety audit; policy and process preparation; collision database management; speed management, development control and safety governance.
 She delivers road safety services to local and strategic highway authority clients including National Highways, Welsh Government, Transport Scotland and Transport for London, and represents Jacobs through conference paper presentation and CIHT including SoRSA, PACTS, and Road Safety Observatory.

 Kate has been an active member of CIHT over a number of years and was a Trustee of CIHT previously and currently since 2023.
 She is a Council member 2005-13; 2014-2017 and 2019 to present.
 In addition, Kate was the Chair of CIHT Road Safety Panel 2008-2014 and a member of the Health Safety & Wellbeing Panel from 2014 to 2019.
 She has also been a member of CIHT’s steering groups on Road Safety Audit; Collision Prevention & Reduction Guidelines; Manual for Streets 2; and a judge of CIHT Road Safety and Streets Awards.